Margaret Casely-Hayford: Career

+From 2026, she has been a member of the Oxford Street Development Corporation Board.

 Awards and recognition

 In 2014, she was voted Black British Business Person of the Year at the Black British Business Awards (BBBA) founded by Melanie Eusebe.

 In 2016, Casely-Hayford was awarded an honorary doctorate by Middlesex University.

 She was appointed a Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours, for charitable services in the UK and abroad.

 In October 2019, it was announced that Casely-Hayford would be featured in the 2020 Powerlist as one of the 100 most influential black people in the United Kingdom.
 The following year, Casely-Hayford was included in the 2021 edition of the Powerlist, for her contributions to the education sector.

 In 2020, she was elected an Honorary Fellow of Somerville College, Oxford.

 In 2021, Casely-Hayford was elected a Master of the Bench at Gray's Inn.

 She was again named on the Powerlist in 2022, listed in the "Public, Third Sector & Education" category.